Asian elephant: Human–elephant conflict

 Development such as border fencing along the India–Bangladesh border has become a major impediment to the free movement of elephants.
 In Assam, more than 1,150 humans and 370 elephants died as a result of human-elephant conflict between 1980 and 2003.
-In India alone, over 400 people are killed by elephants every year, and 0.8 to 1 million hectares are damaged, affecting at least 500,000 families across the country.
+In a 2010 study, it was estimated that in India alone, over 400 people were killed by elephants each year, and 0.8 to 1 million hectares were damaged, affecting at least 500,000 families across the country.
 Moreover, elephants are known to destroy crops worth up to US$2–3 million annually.
 This has major impacts on the welfare and livelihoods of local communities, as well as the future conservation of this species.
 In countries like Bangladesh and Sri Lanka, the Asian elephant is one of the most feared wild animals, even though they are less deadly than other local animals such as venomous snakes (which were estimated to claim more than 30 times more lives in Sri Lanka than elephants).

 As a whole, Asian elephants display highly sophisticated and sometimes unpredictable behaviour.
 Most untamed elephants try to avoid humans, but if they are caught off guard by any perceived physical threat, including humans, they will likely charge.
 This is especially true of males in musth and of females with young.
 Gunfire and other similar methods of deterring, which are known to be effective against many kinds of wild animals including tigers, may or may not work with elephants, and can even worsen the situation.
 Elephants that have been abused by humans in the past often become "rogue elephants", which regularly attack people with no provocation.

 Poaching

 For ivory

 The demand for ivory during the 1970s and 1980s, particularly in East Asia, led to rampant poaching and the serious decline of elephants in both Africa and Asia.
 In Thailand, the illegal trade in live elephants and ivory still flourishes.
 Although the amount of ivory being openly sold has decreased substantially since 2001, Thailand still has one of the largest and most active black markets for ivory seen anywhere in the world.
-Tusks from Thai poached elephants also enter the market; between 1992 and 1997 at least 24 male elephants were killed for their tusks.
+Tusks from Thai-poached elephants also enter the market; between 1992 and 1997 at least 24 male elephants were killed for their tusks.

 Up to the early 1990s, Vietnamese ivory craftsmen used exclusively Asian elephant ivory from Vietnam and neighbouring Lao and Cambodia.
 Before 1990, there were few tourists and the low demand for worked ivory could be supplied by domestic elephants.
 Economic liberalisation and an increase in tourism raised both local and visitors' demands for worked ivory, which resulted in heavy poaching.